• Uncategorized

 A transparent system, however, must not cross the line and improperly intrude on employees’ privacy rights.
 Here is where the issues can get very tricky.

 One the one hand, companies may want to demonstrate they have a fair system that imposes discipline in appropriate cases by describing generally actions taken against employees.
-For example, the company may want to disclose that seven employees were terminated or suspended for theft of company property.
+For example, the company may want to disclose that seven employees transparency2were terminated or suspended for theft of company property.

 On the other hand, companies do not want to disclose information from which other employees can determine the offending employee’s identity.